mirankavinda/Life-Of-Cells-Simulation/README.md

 2. Navigate to the project directory:
    `cd game-of-life`

-3. Install the required dependencies (Pygame):
+4. Install the required dependencies (Pygame):
-   ``pip install pygame``
+   `pip install pygame`

-4. Run the simulation:
+5. Run the simulation:
-   `python life-of-cells.py
+   `python life-of-cells.py`

 ## Controls

--`Left Mouse Button`: Toggle the state of individual cells (alive/dead).
+- `Left Mouse Button`: Toggle the state of individual cells (alive/dead).

--`Spacebar`: Start or pause the simulation.
+- `Spacebar`: Start or pause the simulation.

--`c` Key: Clear the grid and reset it to a random initial state.
+- `c` Key: Clear the grid and reset it to a random initial state.

--`g` Key: Generate a random pattern of living cells on the grid.
+- `g` Key: Generate a random pattern of living cells on the grid.

 ## Credits

--The Game of Life rules were devised by John Conway.
+- The Game of Life rules were devised by John Conway.

--Special thanks to TechwiTim for their tutorial on John Conway's Game of Life using Python and Pygame, which served as an inspiration for this project.
+- Special thanks to TechwiTim for their tutorial on John Conway's Game of Life using Python and Pygame, which served as an inspiration for this project.